 One of the great pleasures of visiting these Italian gardens today is the sheer breadth and depth of inspiration they provide for developing one’s own garden.
 Whether your garden is large or small, it does not really matter.
 In the words of Captain McEacharn:

 ‘A nice garden does not have to be huge; it must however make your dream come true, even if it’s only 2 square meters large and confined to your balcony.’

 If you are vacationing in Northern Italy this summer, both Isola Bella and Villa Taranto are well worth a visit.
 Both of these inspirational Italian gardens are on Lago Maggiore.

 At Paramount Plants & Gardens, we stock many of the exotic plants that are showcased in these beautiful gardens.
 As a specialist in Mediterranean and tropical trees and plants, you can be sure our specimens are UK hardy and usually come in a variety of sizes, very often including quite mature plants.
-You can buy our plants online – we delivery throughout England, Wales, Scotland and Ireland.
+You can buy all our plants online – we delivery throughout England, Wales and Scotland.
 Contact us for details.